Mizakson/javascript_dsa/module_5/README.md

 5th Module in FreeCodeCamp JavaScript DSA Certification.

-This directory will have my notes on basic data structures.
+This directory has my notes on basic data structures (arrays & objects).

 Best,